 hospital included a 13-year term as the manager of the Critical Care Unit

 “Tessie gave so much of herself to the cause of organ donation,”

 said Alisa Rock, Director of the Cardiovascular Service Line and Clinical

-Research at Methodist Hospital.
+Research at USC Arcadia Hospital.
 “She’s been very involved

 both personally and professionally with this cause.
 Though many of us

 have not been through the organ donation process with a loved one, Tessie

 has been able to share with all of our team what this is like, which has

 made a huge impact on all of us.
 She has a grace about her that we all

 During 2017, One Legacy reports that organ donations from patients cared